digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

 ---------------------------

-Now, we define the topology state `S_{t}` at time `t` as provided by the identity service provider of a synchronizer incrementally as
+Now, we define the topology state `S_{t}` at time `t` as provided by the identity service provider of a sync domain incrementally as

 .. math::